-Milvien O. Luza Branch Manager Kitaotao Branch
+Milvein O. Luza Office-in-Charge Kitaotao Branch

 Arnel V. Emar Branch Manager Butuan Branch

 Aimee F. Corotan Branch Operations Officer RNP Branch

 Performance Assessment Program

 The Bank, thru the Corporate Governance Committee, oversees the periodic evaluation of contribution and performance of its Directors, the Board, board-level committees and senior management.
 This covers the assessment of the ongoing suitability of each member in accordance to the qualification and disqualification criteria as provided in MORB, taking into account his or her performance as member of the Board and board-level committees.